nytud/emtsv/README.md

 # emTSV

 TSV style format and REST API for e-magyar implemented in Python

+ __8 Nov 2018 MILESTONE#1__ =
+morphological analysis + POS tagging
+(emMorph + emLem + emTag) tested and works.
+Also on a 1 million word chunk of text. :)

 This is a quick and dirty RFC implementation.
 Bugs can happen!
 Please leave feedback!

 ## Requirements